 Instructions for obtaining student badges will be sent to students prior to NURS 6730, the Advanced Health Assessment course.
 Post Master's students not taking NURS 6730 will receive instructions prior to their first clinical rotation.
-While in clinical and signing charts and forms, students should sign their first and last name followed by RN then designation as FNP/AGNP/PMHNP student.
-If you are a post master student then your designation would be the highest license held by the board of nursing (APRN).
+While in clinical and signing charts and forms, student should sign their first and last name followed by designation as FNP/AGNP student.
+Students should not use RN after their name or other NP initials as it implies that the student is assuming care for the patient.